stclib/STC/docs/algorithm_api.md

 <details>
 <summary><b>Sum types</b> - aka <i>variants</i> or <i>tagged unions</i></summary>

 This is a tiny, robust and fully typesafe implementation of sum types.
 They work similarly as in Zig, Odin and Rust, and is just as easy and safe to use.
+Each tuple/parentesized field is an enum (tag) with an associated data type (payload), called a *variant* of the sum type.
+The sum type itself is a **union** type.

 Synopsis:
 ```c++